 The Centenarian Portrait Project by Teenagers

-Dr Patterson is a long-term advocate and supporter of The Centenarian Portrait Project by Teenagers, a national arts initiative that promotes intergenerational friendships, celebrates life at 100, and fights stigma related to ageing.
+Dr Patterson was a long-term advocate and supporter of The Centenarian Portrait Project by Teenagers (2017–2023), a national arts initiative that sought to promote intergenerational friendships, celebrate life at 100, and fight stigma related to ageing.

-For more information about the project including upcoming exhibition dates, visit https://www.embraced.com.au/.
+For more information about the project, visit https://www.embraced.com.au/.